Benchling-Open-Source/allotropy/src/allotropy/parsers/README.md

       Parser <-- ParserFactory
 ```

-- **LinesReader**: Default class to read raw data file.
+- **LinesReader**: Default class to read raw data file, a specific implementation may use or
+implement an alternative reader for its use case.
-- **Structure Elements**: Representation of the specific data structure of each parser.
+- **Structure Elements**: Representation of the specific data structure of the files read by each parser.
 - **Parser**: Entry point and main controller of the parser.
 - **ParserFactory**: Default constructor for any parser in the library.

 ## Behavior

 The first step of the process is to use the **ParserFactory** to instantiate the desired **Parser**.
-This **Parser** receive a IO stream containing the raw information of the input file, in most cases
+This **Parser** receives an IO stream containing the raw information of the input file, in most cases
 the parsers can use a **LinesReader** instance to perform the decoding and allow an easy reading
 of every part of the file.